MouseLightProject/render/README.md

 bash environment variable JULIA_PKGDIR to place it somewhere other than your home directory.
 For example, somewhere on Julia's LOAD_PATH, like
 <julia-install-dir>/share/julia/site, would permit others to use the
-pipeline without having to install all of the packages themselves.
+pipeline without having to install this package themselves.

 Make sure that ```RENDER_PATH```, ```LD_LIBRARY_PATH```, and ```JULIA``` in ```render```, ```monitor```, ```savelogs```, and ```merge``` are all